 Since the 1970s, Lee Dongyoub created white surfaced monochrome paintings for over fifty years until his death in 2013.
 For Lee, the color white, is a void for consciousness and a vessel for thought.
 In the 1980s, the artist began to show his Between series in which he used wide brushes that were usually used in oriental paintings creating wide white brushstrokes on white backgrounds.
 Lee repeated countless brushstrokes to exclude materiality and realize spirituality like a truth-seeker.

 Lee Dongyoub left his achievements in Korean modern art history by participating in numerous significant exhibitions including the first Independants Exhibition.
-His artworks are now part of prestigious public collections at Tokyo National Museum of Modern Art (Tokyo, Japan), National Museum of Contemporary Art (Gwacheon, Korea), and Ho-Am Art Museum (Yong-in, Korea).
-Lee is receiving global attention he was stated to be a significant artist in an article entitled “Beyond White: Reading Tansaekhwa Today” by an art critic, Robert Liles, published in ArtAsiaPacific magazine in 2014.
+His artworks are now part of prestigious public collections at Tokyo National Museum of Modern Art (Tokyo, Japan), National Museum of Contemporary Art (Gwacheon, Korea), and Ho-Am Art Museum (Yong-in, Korea), and many more.
+Lee is receiving global attention, he was stated to be a significant artist in an article entitled “Beyond White: Reading Tansaekhwa Today” by an art critic, Robert Liles, published in ArtAsiaPacific magazine in 2014.